UedaTakeyuki/gc_modem/scripts/README.md

 ## getcsq.py

-Send AT+CSQ for get signal strength of the device.
+Send AT+CSQ for get a Signal Quarity from Carrier.

 ### USAGE
 ```